MAVLink Api is now available too… 🙂

 The idea to add MAVLink support to OpenTx is not new (see e.g. here, here).
 It also was extensively discussed ca 2 years ago here, and a first albeit very rudimentary implementation was pr’ed here, but both the discussion and the PR went stale long ago.

-So, hardware-wise, all it really should need for using the telemetry unit is to connect two Rx,Tx wires to the RC transmitter.
+IMHO, hardware-wise, all it really should need is to connect the telemetry device with two Rx,Tx wires to the RC transmitter, or, even better, to just have to plug it into the JR bay in the back of the radio transmitter.

-Anything else, like using additional modules to squeeze some of the data through the SPort pin, really does not make much sense to me.
-I know that this view is not shared by everyone, but to me this looks obvious.
+Anything else, like having to use additional modules, really does not make much sense to me.
+I know that this view is not shared by everyone, but to me this is just obvious.
 So I started this project, and arrived at the following concept:

 A. Hardware

 Obviously, I considered it a strict requirement that one should not need any additional hardware like converters, and accordingly rejected any potential solution which did not comply with this.
-The good news is, this is indeed achieved.
+The good news: this is indeed fully achieved.

-However, some transmitters do not provide suitable connections to the outside.
+Some transmitters do not provide suitable connections to the outside.
 In these cases one has to solder some wires to the transmitter’s main board, and depending on your soldering skills you may consider this very difficult or very simple.
 But this is really all this project needs hardware-wise at most.
-Notably, OpenTx transmitters are available which expose one or more UART ports to the user, such as the RadioMaster TX16S.
+Notably, some OpenTx transmitters expose one or more UART ports to the user, such as the RadioMaster TX16S.
 These transmitters are perfect for the project.

-Comment: I only own one OpenTx-based transmitter, a Jumper T16 Pro, and since I thus only can test myself for this transmitter I only can speak for it.
-However, it has been confirmed by users in the rcgroups thread that it also perfectly works with the RadioMaster TX16S and Jumper T18.
+Comment: I only own a Jumper T16 Pro and a Radiomaster TX16S, and thus can only test myself for these transmitters, and only speak for them.
+However, it has been confirmed by users in the rcgroups thread that the project also works perfectly fine with the Jumper T18 and Horus X12S.
+The firmware should be adaptable to other LCD transmitters.

-The OpenTx firmware additions I have created can be described by four layers:
+The mTX additions to the OpenTx firmware can be described by three layers:

 MAVLink API: This is a low-level interface to access the MAVLink functionality in Lua scripts.
 It provides full access, i.e., allows us to receive and send any MAVLink message, and thus allows us to implement the features not provided by the MAVLink SDK.
 This set of functions is provided by the mavapi module; that is, in the Lua script they are called as, e.g., mavapi.getMessage(mavapi.M_ATTITUDE).

-My code additions to OpenTX can be found in my OpenTx fork.
-I also have opened a corresponding PR in the OpenTx github repository, which however is dormant as it doesn’t appear to be worthwhile considering 🙂
+My code additions to OpenTX can be found in the mTX fork.
+I did also open a corresponding PR to the OpenTx github repository, which however went stale; it appears to not have been of sufficient interest to be considered 🙁

 Documentation